Email Template Size: Element’s Width and Height

 At the same time, there is a plenty of email clients that don’t render properly emails wider than 650px.
 The Gmail client doesn’t show a background color if you make it wider than 640px but the mailbox width itself has more than 960 pixels.

 In Yahoo Mail you may view email in 650px maximum width.
 For Outlook 2007 this value is 600px and Outlook 2013 has a 550px width.

-If you decided to choose another width than 600px, just test your email before sending via such services as Litmus or Email on Acid that will give you exact pictures how the email will be displayed in different email clients.
+If you decided to choose another width than 600px, just test your email prior to sending with our embedded email testing tool that will give you exact pictures of how the email will be displayed in different email clients and devices.

 What Height Should Email Have?

 Of course, the email height is unlimited.
-You may use as much space as you need to show all the content you have but remember that the longer message is, the fewer chances to be read until the end an email has.
+You may use as much space as you need to show all the content you have but remember that the longer the message is the fewer chances to be read until the end an email has.

 The total height of a web page is 960px which usually is not enough to introduce the info for email.
 You can’t get away with scrolling.
 The most commonly used length for emails varies from 1500px – 2000px.
 That’s usually enough for content and easy to scroll for users.

 It’s an interesting fact that those emails that belong to tourism topics are the longest compared to emails from other industries.
 E-commerce emails are long too, despite the fact that products’ cards are usually very compact, marketers always publish too many products within one email.

 Here is an example of an email template with widely used 2550 height: